RaspberryEqualsPi/LinearAlgae/README.md

 A very simple linear algebra library I made for fun as an exercise for Elementary Linear Algebra.
 It can find REF, RREF, inverse, determinant, and LU factorization in O(m^2 \* n), O(m^2 \* n), O(m^3), O(m^3), and O(m^3) time complexity respectively.
 The product AB, where A has dimensions a x b and B has dimensions b x c, can be found in O(abc) time.

+Everything below must be accessed from the LinearAlgae namespace.